eecs394-s16/PitchEvaluator/README.md

 Team Blue from EECS 394:
 [Dino Mujkic](http://github.com/dinomujki), [Yoni Pinto](http://github.com/ybpinto), [Sarah Yang](http://github.com/BaiyuY), [Samantha Trippy](http://github.com/samtrippy), [Taylor Xu Zheng](http://github.com/tz0531)
 ## User Stories
-The project is designed to improve the usability for three different kinds of users: professors of the class, judges who review student projects, and students who submit their projects within the class.
+The project is designed to improve the grading and feedback experience for three different kinds of users: professors of the class, judges who review student projects, and students who submit their projects for the class.
 ####Professor User Stories
 * As a professor, I want to see valuable aggregate data from completed reviews
 * As a professor, I want to be able to filter reviews/comments by judge